Experience Strategy HealthTech People Leadership 0 to Scale Jintronix · 7 years

 Clinical outcome improvement

-Patients on Jintronix showed measurably better recovery benchmarks vs. traditional therapy control groups.
-Those outcomes that supported peer-reviewed publication and enterprise contract renewal.
+Patients using Jintronix showed better recovery benchmarks than traditional therapy control groups, which supported both peer-reviewed publication and contract renewal.

 Up